zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **ZMD**: We wish.
 We wish.

 **CM**: It's a different power, but it's power, and nobody knows about it.
-What I'm doing is explaining this to people, and showing like how this happened.
-Where did this where did this community come from, how did these ideas evolve.
+What I'm doing is explaining this to people, and showing how this happened.
+Where did this community come from, how did these ideas evolve.

 **ZMD**: And that's what the book is about?